Key steps involved in recruitment

 The screening process involves narrowing down the candidate pool and selecting individuals for interviews.
 This includes reviewing resumes and cover letters to distinguish those who meet your criteria.
 Assess their education, certifications, work history, and achievements in comparison to your requirements.
 Some hiring managers may request psychometric or skills tests to evaluate competencies, personality traits, and work styles.

 The interview stage can be conducted in-person or virtually.
 Recruiters and managers use this phase to delve deeper into candidates' backgrounds, goals, and skills.
 They also assess cultural fit with the company through targeted questions.
-Depending on factors like candidate volume, organization size, and role complexity, multiple interviews may be conducted.
-In some cases, panel interviews with multiple interviewers and one candidate may be used, particularly in larger organizations like colleges or government agencies.
+Depending on factors like candidate volume, organisation size, and role complexity, multiple interviews may be conducted.
+In some cases, panel interviews with multiple interviewers and one candidate may be used, particularly in larger organisations like colleges or government agencies.

 Interview questions cover a range of topics, including how candidates handle stress, apply their skills, function as team members, and their preferences in an employer.
-For specialized roles, there may be questions to assess industry knowledge.
+For specialised roles, there may be questions to assess industry knowledge.
 After interviews, recruiters and leaders deliberate to select the final candidate.
 Before extending an offer, employers conduct background checks, verify employment details, and contact references.
 This verification process ensures the selected candidate aligns with company policies and expectations.

 Job Offer